Namdaemun Market

 The market is often packed with shoppers at all hours of the day

 Merchants have been selling items near this location since 1414 in the early days of the Joseon Dynasty (1392-1897).
-Over the years, this area has been damaged by fire and been in the control of the Japanese during their occupation of Korea.
+Fires have damaged this area over the years, and the Japanese controlled it during their occupation of Korea.

-After the Korean War, United States military goods were sold illegally at a back corner of the market.
+After the Korean War, vendors illegally sold United States military goods in a back corner of the market.

-In the 1960s and 1970s, Seoul was rapidly expanding and commercializing.
-At this time, the market offered some of the best high quality hand sewn clothing.
+In the 1960s and 1970s, Seoul rapidly expanded and began commercializing.
+At the time, the market offered some of the best high-quality hand-sewn clothing.
 In comparison, Dongdaemun Market sold lower quality and cheaper goods.

 Packaged food and other food products at Namdaemun Market in Seoul